Robert Chafe

 His other plays have included Urbanite, Place of First Light (cowritten with Sean Panting), Charismatic Death Scenes, Belly Up, Emptygirl, Oil and Water, Isle des Demons, Lemons, One Foot Wet, Signals, Under Wraps and Vive La Rose.
 Belly Up was also published in the Breakwater Book of Contemporary Newfoundland Plays: Volume 3.
 In 2016, he published a book of short stories, Two-Man Tent.
 He has won numerous Newfoundland and Labrador Arts and Letters Awards, and was named 1998 Emerging Artist of the Year by the Newfoundland and Labrador Arts Council.

-In 2018, Memorial University of Newfoundland awarded Chafe the degree of doctor of letters honoris causa “for his major contribution to Newfoundland theatre and culture.”
+In 2018, Memorial University of Newfoundland awarded Chafe the degree of doctor of letters honoris causa "for his major contribution to Newfoundland theatre and culture."

 Chafe has acted, both on stage and in the 2006 television miniseries Above and Beyond.
-When Artistic Fraud of Newfoundland was formed in 1995, Chafe was an original cast member and, since 2000, has served as Artistic Director.
+When Artistic Fraud of Newfoundland was formed in 1995, Chafe was an original cast member and, since 2000, has served as artistic director.
 Some of his first performances with Artistic Fraud were in the shows In Your Dreams, Freud; The Cheat; Jesus Christ Superstar; and Great Big Stick.

-In 2022 Chafe collaborated with Scott Jones on I Forgive You, a play about the aftermath of Jones being left paraplegic by an anti-gay attack in 2013.
-Following the play's publication in book form, Chafe and Jones received a nomination for the Governor General's Award for English-language drama at the 2024 Governor General's Awards.
+In 2022, Chafe collaborated with Scott Jones on I Forgive You, a play about the aftermath of Jones being left paraplegic by an anti-gay attack in 2013.
+Following the play's publication in book form, Chafe and Jones were nominated for the Governor General's Award for English-language drama at the 2024 Governor General's Awards, marking Chafe's fifth nomination.